local-ring/distributed-kv-store/protocol.md

 ## Linearizability
 Linearizability is a stronger consistency model than sequential consistency.
 So we need to modify the local read protocol to achieve linearizability.
 In this case, all operations (including reads) require a totally ordered broadcast.

+## Eventual Consistency
+Once a server receives a write request, it will update its local state and then propagate the write request to all other servers.
+The broadcast message will be delivered with a timestamp.

+Each server will need to record the timestamp of the last message it received.
+Once a server receive a broadcast message, it will update its local state if the timestamp of the message is greater than the timestamp of the last message it received.